Flexible Work Arrangements

 - The university or department can maintain productivity and quality of service for students, faculty and other university community members.

-- The arrangement will not negatively impact the university or department’s culture, objectives, goals or workforce and leadership development activities.
+- The arrangement will not negatively impact the university or department’s culture, objectives, goals, workforce or leadership development activities.

-- The employee has demonstrated sustained high performance, and when the supervisor believes the employee can maintain the expected quantity and quality of work while working remotely.
+- The employee has demonstrated sustained high performance and the supervisor believes the employee can maintain the expected quantity and quality of work while working remotely.

 Flexible work arrangement options